 - Add the apple cider vinegar and plant milk; stir and set a side for a few minutes.

-- Remove the pit from the avocado and spoon the avocado flesh from the skin and place into a blender cup.
+- Remove the pit from the avocado, spoon the flesh from the skin, and place it in a blender cup.

-- Add all the ingredients except for the fresh dill and parlsey.
+- Add all the ingredients except for the fresh dill and parsley.

 - Blend until smooth.